codepath/android_guides/Android-for-Work.md

 ### EMM Tokens

-If you are using Android for Work accounts or use a third-party solution instead of Google's (only applicable to Google Apps for Work accounts), you will need to generate a token that can be used.
+If you are using Android for Work accounts or use a third-party solution instead of Google's (only applicable with using with Google Apps for Work), you will need to generate a token that can be used.
 If you wish to try to use Google's, you can always unbind the selection.

 <img src="http://i.imgur.com/EyiIQS1.png">